Stocks Edge Higher After Earnings; Treasuries Rise: Markets Wrap

 (Bloomberg) -- U.S. stocks edged higher as investors sifted through a batch of earnings reports.
-Treasuries rose.
+Treasuries advanced.

-The S&P 500 Index rebounded, trading near the 3,000 level, led by commodity and financial shares.
-Boeing Co. drove gains in the The Dow Jones Industrial Average after the company said it still expects that the 737 Max will be cleared to fly this year.
-Chipmakers took a hit after Texas Instruments Inc. gave a weaker-than-expected forecast and warned that trade tension is making customers far more cautious.
+The S&P 500 Index traded near the 3,000 level.
+Boeing Co. led gains in the Dow Jones Industrial Average after mapping out a sharp boost to output of the 737 Max.
+Apple Inc. climbed after Morgan Stanley raised its target for the shares.
+Caterpillar Inc. rebounded as its $1 billion buyback program offset a profit estimate cut.
+Texas Instruments Inc. gave a weaker-than-expected forecast, sinking chipmakers.

 - Eli Lilly & Co. slid as sales for a pair of key drugs drew criticism from Wall Street, despite an increased guidance.